looker-open-source/components/src/components/Form/Form.md

 ### Form Validation

-The `<Form />` component wraps a collection of field components and allows for multi-field validation message rendering by accepting a `validationStates` property.
+The `<Form />` component wraps a collection of field components and allows for multi-field validation message rendering by accepting a `validationMessages` property.
 The property takes a dictionary with key as field name and value as a `ValidationState` object which has a `type` and a `message`:

 `
 interface ValidationState {